-An award-winning, independent creative retailer with an in-house design studio, gallery, creative space and tea room– Debbie Bryan is one of Nottingham’s hidden treasure and one of the finest souvenir of the historical legacy of the Lace Market.
-Specialising in British and International craftsmanship, Debbie Bryan’s own brand collections sit alongside selectively picked handmade work of talented designers.
+An award-winning, independent creative retailer with an in-house design studio, gallery, creative space and tea room– Debbie Bryan is one of Nottingham’s hidden treasures and one of the finest souvenirs of the historical legacy of the Lace Market.
+Specialising in British and International craftsmanship, Debbie Bryan’s brand collections sit alongside selectively picked handmade work of talented designers.

 - Address: 18 St. Marys Gate The Lace Market, Creative Quarter, Nottingham NG1 1PF England

 - Suggested Duration: 1-2 hours (Sun 12:00 PM – 4:00 PM, Thu – Fri 11:30 AM – 5:00 PM & Sat 10:00 AM – 6:00 PM)

 - Contact: +44 115 950 7776

 Fun and informal wine tasting for all in the heart of Nottingham and Derby.
 Notts Derby Wine School offers an array of wine tasting courses, including Introduction courses, 8 Week World of Wine, WSET qualifications, corporate and private events.

 - Address: Station Road Jurys Inn, Nottingham NG2 3BJ England

 3. Dukki Ltd